Yay295/Assignment-Problem-Solver/README.md

 ### Notes

 Although the [HungarianAlgorithm.com] implementation passed my tests, I did not time it beacuse it is a webpage, and the network tranfer times would have dwarfed any actual calculation times.
 Also, it only allows matrices up to 10x10.

+Lantao Liu's code didn't compile until making modifications to `Matrix.h`.
+Its original source was http://robotics.usc.edu/~lantao/codes/hungarian.php, but I can no-longer find it online.
+Lantao Liu has a website at http://iurobotics.net/lantaoliu.html.

+The [University of Melbourne] code doesn't actually solve it for you, but guides you along to a solution.
+Unfortunately, it's so broken that it won't let you reach a solution in many cases.

+[Vamsi Kundeti]'s code passed my first test without crashing, but I wasn't able to determine what result it found.
+The code is a mess, and since it crashed on the second and third test I didn't bother checking the first more closely.

 [Brian M. Clapper]: https://github.com/bmc/munkres
 [dlib]: http://dlib.net/